 |Psychology (‘1+3’ PhD)||A one year MSc Psychological Research Methods followed by three years of doctoral (PhD) study|

 |Psychology (‘+3’ PhD)||Three years doctoral (PhD) research for students that already hold a master’s degree recognised by the ESRC|

-Research relevant to the human geography pathway at Plymouth is primarily associated with the Environment, Governance and Development and Culture, Society and Mobility groups.
+Research relevant to the human geography pathway at Plymouth is primarily associated with the Centre for Research in Environment and Society (CeRES).
 Details of our staff and their research interests can also be viewed on our school’s webpage.

 We strongly encourage you to discuss your proposed research topic with an academic staff member in your field.
 You can explore the member lists of Plymouth's research groups and centres or search staff profiles using subject-area search terms (e.g. citizenship) or an individual's name.

-If you would like advice on potential supervisors, please contact Professor Richard Yarwood (firstname.lastname@example.org) for the human geography pathway and Professor Christopher Mitchell (email@example.com) for the psychology pathway.
+If you would like advice on potential supervisors, please contact Professor Richard Yarwood (email@example.com) for the human geography pathway and Dr Patricia Kanngiesser (firstname.lastname@example.org) for the psychology pathway.

 We encourage applications from candidates who share research interests with any of our staff as detailed in the links above.